-Mary Rose Alexander serves as the Vice Chair of both the global Litigation & Trial and the Environment, Land & Resources Departments and has broad experience in complex commercial litigation, insurance and environmental law.
+Mary Rose Alexander serves as the global Practice Group Chair of the Environmental Litigation Practice.
+She has broad experience in complex commercial litigation, insurance and environmental law.
 In particular, Ms. Alexander has litigated matters concerning toxic torts, environmental matters, major industrial accidents, product liability/consumer fraud, insurance coverage and other complex commercial matters.

 She has particular proficiency in coordinating multi-state and multi-forum litigation and trial practice.
 Ms. Alexander has been named multiple times as one of the leading insurance lawyers in the US by Chambers USA.
 In addition, she is recognized as a Local Litigation Star in the Benchmark Litigation Guide (Illinois) and in Benchmark Litigation's Top 250 Women in Litigation.
 Ms. Alexander is also recommended for Product Liability and Mass Tort Defense: Consumer Products by The Legal 500 US 2014.
 She has also been selected by her peers to be included in The Best Lawyers in America 2015 for her work in Environmental Law.